udacity/create-your-own-adventure/english/end/wow/dont_open.md

-Why did you click the link,
+Why did you click the link
 it clearly says to not open the link well since your here and not to leave you disappointed here is a cat 😺